Teign School’s Mock Election – The Votes Are Now Counted!

 The staff vote this year came out as follows:

 1st Labour (44%), 2nd Green (28%), 3rd Lib.
 Dem.
 (19%) & 4th Conservative (3%)

 Students went to the polls in their morning registration tutor bases.
 During the week they had already watched a video summarising the policies of the 4 parties (created by Year 12 and 13 Politics students).
 Posters showing manifesto policies were also put up around school to help students decide how to vote.

 The votes split according to Year group were then counted in the school hall by a team of students from the Student Council and A level Maths and Politics classes.

 The official announcement of the results above will take place to staff and students at 1.45pm on 13th December by Returning Officer (Headteacher) Suzannah Wharf.
 Students are already speculating about the result!

 Headteacher Suzannah Wharf said:

-“Democracy is at the heart our British values.
+“Democracy is at the heart of British values.
 Therefore empowering, engaging, promoting and educating our students about the election process and the different viewpoints of the main political parties is an essential part of becoming an adult and being ‘Ready for the world’ beyond school, one of our core principles.
-I am delighted at the enthusiasm and passion for politics that our young people demonstrate and am very proud that our students are able to take part in this opportunity and develop the strength of student leadership within Teign School.”
+I am delighted at the enthusiasm and passion for politics that our young people demonstrated and am very proud that our students were able to take part in this opportunity and develop the strength of student leadership within Teign School.”